Skip to content

 Minimum$0$500

-Direct IndexingNoYes ($100K+)
+Direct indexingNoYes ($100K+)

-Financial Planning ToolsBasic goal trackingAdvanced (Path)
+Financial planning toolsGoal trackingAdvanced (Path)

-529 PlansNoYes
+529 plansNoYes

 CryptoYesNo

-Betterment vs. Schwab Intelligent Portfolios
+Betterment vs Schwab Intelligent Portfolios

 Who Is Betterment Best For?